 Within a studio's ClassPass dashboard, there are three primary opportunities to communicate with customers: the class description, the business profile, and the 'how to prepare' section.
-This content is included in various areas of the ClassPass site, and on reservation information sent to customers.
+This content is featured in various areas of the ClassPass site and included in reservation information sent to customers.

-Many customers coming over from third-party reservations may not be aware of your studio policies or procedures.
-For example, many customers using ClassPass might not be aware that you recommend everyone show up 10 minutes before the class start.
-If they show up late, they might miss valuable class time while getting checked in.
+Many customers coming over from third-party reservations may not be aware of your studio's policies or procedures.
+For example, many ClassPass customers might not be aware that you recommend everyone show up 10 minutes before the class starts.
+If they are late, they might miss valuable class time during check-in.

 Smooth Onboarding